cas65/Binary/README.md

 - The next represents **2²** (4),
 - The next represents **2³** (8), and so on.

-Each digit in a binary number corresponds to whether that power of 2 is included in the total sum (represented by 1) or excluded (represented by 0).
+Each digit in a binary number shows whether that power of 2 is part of the total sum (1) or not (0).

 ### Example: Convert Binary to Decimal